Elliot Lawrence

-Elliott Lawrence Broza (February 14, 1925 – July 2, 2021), known professionally as Elliott Lawrence, was an American jazz pianist and bandleader.
+Elliot Lawrence Broza (February 14, 1925 – July 2, 2021), known professionally as Elliot Lawrence, was an American jazz pianist and bandleader.

 Son of the broadcaster Stan Lee Broza, Lawrence led his first dance band at age 20, but he played swing at the time its heyday was coming to a close.
 He recorded copiously as a bandleader for Columbia, Decca, King, Fantasy, Vik, and SESAC between 1946 and 1960.
 Lawrence was music director for the Tony awards show.

 Life and career

 Elliot Lawrence was born Elliot Lawrence Broza on February 14, 1925, in Philadelphia, Pennsylvania.
 His parents, Stan Lee Broza and Esther Broza, were radio and television pioneers.
 In 1927, they created and produced the Horn and Hardart Children's Hour, which ran on WCAU radio from 1927 to 1958 and concurrently on television from 1948 to 1958.
 Stan Lee Broza was the first president of the Broadcast Pioneers of Philadelphia from 1962 to 1963.
 Stan Lee hosted the Children's Hour and Esther produced it.
 Celebrities who appeared on the show as children include Eddie Fisher, Frankie Avalon, Joey Bishop, Bernadette Peters and best selling author Jacqueline Susann.
 The idea for the Children's Hour came to Stan Lee when a new shopping mall in Philadelphia was looking to sponsor a show on the radio.
 He had the idea of creating a variety show in which talented children would sing and perform.
 While looking for sponsors, one of Stan Lee's first customers was William Paley, who bought advertising time on WCAU for his father's cigar shop.
 William Paley went on to become the chairman of CBS.
 Stan Lee Broza and Esther Broza were pioneers of broadcasting and of the variety show.
 Both are in the Philadelphia Broadcasters Hall of Fame.

 Lawrence grew up in this show business environment and began studying piano at the age of three.
 His first public performance was at age four conducting the orchestra on the Children's Hour stage show.
 At the age of six he wrote his first composition, "Falling Down Stairs," and was stricken with polio.
 Lawrence suffered from the illness for six months, after which he recovered.
 By the age of 12, Elliot had formed his first band, a 15-piece unit called The Band Busters, and had already begun doing club dates on the weekends.
 Elliot finished high school at age 16 and entered the University of Pennsylvania.
 During his junior year his band, now named The Elliot Broza Orchestra, began playing college proms around Pennsylvania.
 At Penn, he majored in symphonic conducting under Harl McDonald, who offered him a position as assistant conductor of the Philadelphia Orchestra upon graduation.
 In 1944, after three years at Penn, Elliot graduated with a Bachelor of Music degree and received the Thornton Oakely Award, given each year to the undergraduate who has contributed most to the arts.